aptos-labs/aptos-core/config/management/operational/README.md

-# Diem Operational Tool
+# Aptos Operational Tool

-The `aptos-operational-tool` provides a tool for operators to perform maintenance functions on the Diem blockchain post-genesis.
+The `aptos-operational-tool` provides a tool for operators to perform maintenance functions on the blockchain post-genesis.
 The functionality of the tool is dictated by the organization of nodes within the system:

 * Validator owners (OW) that have accounts on the blockchain.
 These accounts contain